wavefrontHQ/observability-for-kubernetes/docs/operator/custom-configuration.md

 Install the Observability for Kubernetes Operator into `observability-system` namespace.

-**Note**: All the integration components use the same image registry in the operator.
+**Note**: All the integration components use the same image registry in the Operator.

 1. Copy the following images over to `YOUR_IMAGE_REGISTRY`, keeping the same repos and tags.